3x0dv5/xl-stuff/profiles/windows-kde-macos/docs/mapping.md

 ## Implementation note
 - Karabiner-Elements remaps keys in macOS user space by intercepting HID events; it does not modify keyboard firmware or hardware-level mappings, so the changes are reversible by disabling or removing the profile.

+## Troubleshooting: Karabiner settings never apply
+If Karabiner-Elements never seems to apply this profile and `~/.config/karabiner` is missing, ensure the app can create and own its config directory:

+1. Open Finder and press **Cmd+Shift+H** to jump to your Home folder.
+2. Press **Cmd+Shift+.** to reveal hidden items.
+3. Right-click `.config` → **Get Info**.
+4. If the padlock in the lower-right is locked, click it to allow changes.
+5. Under **Sharing & Permissions**, make yourself the owner with **Read & Write** access and apply the permissions to enclosed items.

+Restart Karabiner-Elements afterward so it can create `~/.config/karabiner` and pick up the rules.

 ## Dock options without admin rights
 You can keep the stock Dock for stability and add a user-space taskbar-style dock without admin access by installing apps into `~/Applications` instead of `/Applications`: